atomix/atomix/README.md

 ```

 # Protocols
-CopyCat is an abstract API that can implement the Raft consensus algorithm over
+Copycat is an abstract API that can implement the Raft consensus algorithm over
 any conceivable protocol.
-To do this, CopyCat provides a flexible protocol plugin
+To do this, Copycat provides a flexible protocol plugin
 system.
 Protocols use special URIs - such as `local:foo` or `tcp://localhost:5050` -
-and CopyCat uses a custom service loader similar to the Java service loader.
+and Copycat uses a custom service loader similar to the Java service loader.
 Using
-URIs, a protocol can be constructed and started by CopyCat without the large amounts
+URIs, a protocol can be constructed and started by Copycat without the large amounts
 of boilerplate code that would otherwise be required.

 To define a new protocol, simply create a file in your project's